PKBeam/Edda/getting-started.md

 Most users should download the larger of the two (the one that is **not** named `NoRuntime`).
 If you are unsure, download this one.

-If you have the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) installed, then you can download the smaller `NoRuntime` zip package.
+If you have the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) installed, then you can use the smaller `NoRuntime` zip package.

 Once you've downloaded the zip package, extract it somewhere on your PC.

-Make sure your antivirus doesn't interfere, and that you don't extract Edda into a privileged folder (such as `Program Files`).
+Make sure your antivirus doesn't interfere with anything, and that you don't extract Edda into a privileged folder (such as `Program Files`).

 ## Setting up your song
 ### Choosing a good song